 - June 2-14, 2019

-All students are responsible for 3 credits AU tuition, international airfare, most meals, in-country transport outside of the program, visa fees and immunizations.
+All students are responsible for the program fee, 3 credits AU tuition, international airfare, most meals, in-country transport outside of the program, visa fees and immunizations.

 SIS students will work alongside students from SIS Partner School, the Norweigan University of Life Sciences (NMBU) and students from Costa Rican institutions.
 UN University for Peace (UPEACE) will be a partner institution for this research.